Nicolab/php-ftp-client/README.md

 // and more ...
 ```

-Get the help information of the remote FTP server :
+Get the help information of remote FTP server :

 ```php
 var_dump($ftp->help());